How to Create the Perfect Charcuterie Board

 Charcuterie is a French term referring to an assortment of cooked or cured cold meats, primarily pork.
 Generally, it includes cheese, cured meats, crackers or bread, fruit or vegetables, and varying accompaniments arranged on a board for easy pairing and munching.
 The best boards have a large variety of textures, flavors, and layers.

-If you’re wondering how you can create the perfect charcuterie board, keep on reading for our seven tips!
+If you’re wondering how you can create the perfect charcuterie board, keep on reading for our eight tips!

-7 Tips for Creating a Perfect Charcuterie Board
+8 Tips for Creating a Beautiful Charcuterie Board

 Depending on the number of people, it’s good to have three to seven cheeses and three to seven types of meat.
 Make sure your cheeses are a range of hard to soft and mild to bold flavors.
 Creating a board with lots of contrasting flavors and textures will make it more interesting.